nickiway/test-task-food-form/README.md

 # React Project Setup

-This project provides a basic setup for creating a React application.

 ## Prerequisites

 Before getting started, make sure you have the following software installed on your machine: